SanjitBasker/sanjitbasker.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I've accepted an offer to work at Akuna Capital this summer! 🙌
+I've accepted an offer to work at Akuna Capital this summer 🤝